 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders.
-The Group manages its capital ratios to ensure a strong credit rating (e.g. the Group may adjust the amount of dividends paid to shareholders in order to maintain or adjust the capital structure).

 According to the Group's policy, capital structure consists mainly of equity, non-subordinated borrowings from banks, non-subordinated bonds and non-subordinated short-term borrowings from related parties.

-In millions of Czech crowns At 31 December 2022 At 31 December 2021 Equity 18,179 11,612 Non-subordinated borrowings from banks and bonds 33,682 33,594 Non-subordinated short-term borrowings from related parties 60 63 Total 51,921 45,269
+In millions of Czech crowns At 31 December 2023 At 31 December 2022 Equity 18,232 18,179 Non-subordinated borrowings from banks and bonds 33,820 33,682 Non-subordinated short-term borrowings from related parties 7 60 Total 52,059 51,921

-The Group has complied with all covenants arising from the borrowings as at 31 December 2022 and 2021.
+The Group has complied with all covenants arising from the borrowings as at 31 December 2023 and 31 December 2022.